Mephedrone: United Kingdom

 In 2010, unconfirmed reports speculated about the role mephedrone has played in the deaths of several young people in the UK.
 By July 2010, mephedrone had been alleged to be involved in 52 fatalities in the UK, but detected in only 38 of these cases.
 Of the nine that coroners had finished investigating, two were caused directly by mephedrone.
-The first death reported to be caused by mephedrone use was that of 46-year-old, John Sterling Smith, who had underlying health problems and repeatedly injected the drug.
+The first death reported to be caused by mephedrone use was that of 46-year-old John Sterling Smith, who had underlying health problems and repeatedly injected the drug.
 A report in Forensic Science International in August 2010 stated mephedrone intoxication has been recorded as the cause of death in two cases in Scotland.
-Post mortem samples showed the concentration of mephedrone in their blood was 22 mg/L in one case and 3.3 mg/L in the other.
+Post-mortem samples showed the concentration of mephedrone in the blood was 22 mg/L in one case and 3.3 mg/L in the other.
 The death of a teenager in the UK in November 2009 was widely reported as being caused by mephedrone, but a report by the coroner concluded she had died from natural causes.
 In March 2010, the deaths of two teenagers in Scunthorpe were widely reported by the media to be caused by mephedrone.
-Toxicology reports showed the teenagers had not taken any mephedrone and had died as a result of consuming alcohol and the synthetic opioid agonist methadone.
-According to Fiona Measham, a criminologist who is a member of the ACMD, the reporting of the unconfirmed deaths by newspapers followed "the usual cycle of 'exaggeration, distortion, inaccuracy and sensationalism associated with the reporting of recreational drug use.
+Toxicology reports showed the teenagers had not taken any mephedrone and had died as a result of consuming alcohol and methadone, a synthetic opioid.
+According to Fiona Measham, a criminologist who is a member of the Advisory Council on the Misuse of Drugs, the reporting of the unconfirmed deaths by newspapers followed "the usual cycle of 'exaggeration, distortion, inaccuracy and sensationalism associated with the reporting of recreational drug use.